HofmaDresu/Blog/_drafts/android-camera2-trials-and-tribulations.md

 The third point provides an easy way to test that we're capturing the photo/video correctly.
 I won't provide much explanation for the preview screens, but I feel the existing samples are harder to understand without them.

+> Note: For this sample I'm targeting SDK 21.
+I'm doing keep permissions code from complicating the example.
+For a real production app, you'll need to target a modern version and make sure you handle the required permissions (Camera, Microphone, Storage)

 #### The Capture Layout